 5. Spoon sago into jelly moulds and chill in the fridge.

-7. To serve, turn sago out and spoon on palm sugar syrup & coconut milk.
+7. To serve, remove sago from the mould and pour palm sugar syrup & coconut milk.